 Security visibility from development to operations to minimize risk

 GitLab is uniquely positioned to fully support DevSecOps by providing a single application for the entire software development lifecycle.
-This includes both shifting application security testing (AST) left as well as protection capabilities for applications running within production.
+This includes both shifting Application Security Testing (AST) left as well as providing visibility and control over security and compliance findings, from first line of code to production.

 The earlier a security vulnerability can be remediated has both risk reduction and cost reduction benefits.